Support Your Heart for Life

 Top Healthy Heart Tips

-- Watch What You Eat – Healthy eating is essential to wellbeing.
-One eating plan specifically designed with lowering blood pressure in mind is Dietary Approaches to Stop Hypertension, or DASH.
-This plan, promoted by The American Heart Association and the Mayo Clinic, emphasizes healthy food sources, portion control and consuming the necessary amount of nutrients.
-Fruit, vegetables, low-fat dairy, moderate amounts of whole grains and proteins and reducing sodium are the main components of this plan.
+- Watch What You Eat – Healthy eating is essential to your overall wellbeing and can help support a heart-healthy lifestyle.
+One eating plan specifically designed with the goal to lower blood pressure is Dietary Approaches to Stop Hypertension, or DASH.
+This plan, promoted by The American Heart Association and the Mayo Clinic, emphasizes healthy food sources, portion control and making sure you consume the necessary amount of nutrients your body needs each day.
+Fruit, vegetables, moderate amounts of whole grains and proteins, low-fat dairy, and reduced sodium are the main components of this plan.
 Not only is this plan good for your heart, but it is also in line with dietary recommendations to prevent osteoporosis, cancer and diabetes.

-- Be Sure to Exercise – Get up and get moving.
+- Be Sure to Exercise – Get up and get your body moving!
 It’s hard to ignore the numerous benefits of regular exercise for our bodies, including lowering your blood pressure and making your heart stronger.
 Aerobic activities, like walking, light jogging and swimming, engage your heart for long periods of time, proving to be among the most effective exercises for heart health.
-Incorporate these activities into your schedule three or four times a week.
+Incorporate these activities into your schedule three or four times a week for optimal results.

 - Manage Your Stress – We come across many stressful situations throughout our lives.
-The American Heart Association finds that stress affects behaviors and factors that increase risk of heart disease, including high blood pressure and cholesterol levels, smoking, physical inactivity and overeating.
+The American Heart Association finds that stress affects behaviors and factors that increase risk of heart disease, including high blood pressure and cholesterol levels, the tendency towards smoking, physical inactivity and overeating.
 Learning how to manage this pressure can help combat some of these negative effects on our heart.
-Some ways to manage stress include meditation, engaging in relaxing activities and connecting with others.
+Some ways to manage stress include meditation, engaging in relaxing activities and taking time to connect with others.

 Learn How to be Heart Healthy at Meadow Lakes